 It plays a vital role in preventing and detecting illicit activities such as money laundering and terrorist financing.
 It also helps to protect the reputtion of a business that may lead to significant finacial losses.

-AML screening process allows banks and financial institutions comply with legal regulations such as the Bank Secrecy Act (BSA) in the United States, and the Proceeds of Crime Act (POCA) in the United Kingdom.
+AML screening and monitoring process allows banks and financial institutions comply with legal regulations such as the Bank Secrecy Act (BSA) in the United States, and the Proceeds of Crime Act (POCA) in the United Kingdom.
 Hence, helping them avoid penalties.

 How To Automate Your AML Screening Process With Youverify